Aref-Shahbakhsh/DRCNN-CR/README.md

 ```
 python testing_results.py
 ```
-# Note: if you want to get other result of this paper instead of best result read the foallowing guids:
+# Note: If you want to get a different result of this work instead of the best result, read the following instructions:
-Normalization of cfDNA methylation data with z-score method:
+Normalization of cfDNA methylation data using the z-score method:
 Replace line 40 with 41 in Test_Data_part2.py and run Test_Data_part2.py
-Note: To get the z-score of DNA methylation data, line 40 of this script should be used on the final result of TrainData.py.
+Note: To obtain the z-score of the DNA methylation data, line 40 of this script should be applied to the final result of TrainData.py.
-Note: To obtain unnormalized cfDNA methylation data, lines 56 to 58 in the Test_Data_Part2 script can be commented out and saved.
+Note: To obtain non-normalized cfDNA methylation data, you can comment out and save lines 56 to 58 in the Test_Data_Part2 script.

 Modes:
-The previous one that we explained is for fine-tuning (cfDNA methyl data not normalized or normalized with minmax or z-score) using pre-trained weights (methyl DNA data normalized with z-score or minmax).
+The previously explained method is for fine-tuning (cfDNA-methyl data not normalized or normalized with minmax or z-score) using pre-trained weights (methyl-DNA data normalized with z-score or minmax).
- Note: The data must be proportional to each other (except for non-normalized data).
-For example, if DNA methylation normalized by the z-score method is used to obtain the pretrained weights, only cfDNA methyl normalized by the z-score method can be used for fine-tuning.
-Tone and the final test used to get the results.
+ Note: Data must be proportional to each other (except for non-normalized data).
+For example, if the DNA methylation was normalized with the z-score method to obtain the pre-trained weights, only the cfDNA methyl normalized with the z-score method can be used for fine-tuning.
+Tone and the final test used to determine the results.
 Other modes:
-- Without fine-tuning: All the steps until TestData.py are passed, the fine-tuning.py code of the model is not executed and instead it is executed in testing_results.py, with the difference that the weights of the pre-trained best model are loaded.
+- Without fine-tuning: all steps up to TestData.py are run, the fine-tuning.py code of the model is not executed and instead it is executed in testing_results.py, with the difference that the weights of the pre-trained best model are loaded.
 Note: The training and test data should match, as in the previous example.

 - Without using the pre-trained model: